Bjorn-Borg/store_front/README.md

 npm run test:pc
 ```

 It will run all the suites that are related to the staged files for that commit and expect those files to have a minimum coverage.
-It will exit the commit in two scenarios:
+It will exit the commit with code 1 in two scenarios:

 - Any of the tests don't pass
-- The coverage threshold is not met
+- The [coverage threshold](#jest-coverage) is not met

 3. The lighthouse tests: